Atlas V: Historically proposed versions

 In 2006, ULA offered an Atlas V Heavy option that would use three Common Core Booster (CCB) stages strapped together to lift a 29400 kg payload to low Earth orbit.
 ULA stated at the time that 95% of the hardware required for the Atlas V Heavy has already been flown on the Atlas V single-core vehicles.
-The lifting capability of the proposed launch vehicle was to be roughly equivalent to the Delta IV Heavy, which uses RS-68 engines developed and produced domestically by Aerojet Rocketdyne.
+The lifting capability of the proposed launch vehicle was to be roughly equivalent to the Delta IV Heavy, which used RS-68 engines developed and produced domestically by Aerojet Rocketdyne.

 A 2006 report, prepared by the RAND Corporation for the Office of the Secretary of Defense, stated that Lockheed Martin had decided not to develop an Atlas V heavy-lift vehicle (HLV).
 The report recommended for the U.S. Air Force and the National Reconnaissance Office (NRO) to "determine the necessity of an EELV heavy-lift variant, including development of an Atlas V Heavy", and to "resolve the RD-180 issue, including coproduction, stockpile, or United States development of an RD-180 replacement".

 In 2010, ULA stated that the Atlas V Heavy variant could be available to customers 30 months from the date of order.